yoavweiss/Responsive-Image-Container/blog.md

 Support for resolution switching is obvious in this case, but art-direction can also be supported by positioning the previous layer on the current one and being able to give it certain dimensions.

-Let's look at some examples, shall we:
+Let's look at some examples:

 ### Art-direction